exadel-inc/esl/docs/DEVELOPMENT.md

     npm run start
     ```
     to start development server.
-    Development server watch source file changes out of the box.
+    The development server watches source file changes out of the box.

 You can create prod output assets in any moment using